A look at Judge Amy Coney Barrett’s notable opinions, votes

 Last year, after a three-judge panel blocked an Indiana law that would make it harder for a minor to have an abortion without her parents being notified, Barrett voted to have the case reheard by the full court.

-In July, the Supreme Court in July threw out the panel’s ruling and ordered a new look at the case.
+In July, the Supreme Court threw out the panel’s ruling and ordered a new look at the case.

 In 2018, a three-judge panel ruled that Indiana laws requiring that funerals be held for fetal remains after an abortion or miscarriage and banning abortions because of the sex, race or developmental disability of a fetus were unconstitutional.